 You can keep a simple plastic tub for your worm composting, which you’ll need to turn over with a small trowel or pitchfork every few days.

 Below is gardener, Emily Muphy’s video on making a simple worm bin.
 We currently keep our worms in a similar container.

 There are some commercial solutions for worm composting available.
 The most popular ones are worm towers that involve stacking layers of plastic bins with holes on the bottom for the worms to travel up as they consume the scraps in each layer.
 Worm owers are very good for temporary storage during the summer months, but not good for insulating the worms in the winter.

 You can collect earthworms from your garden or even build worm trenches or pits directly into your beds.

 In our experience, the worm bin is the most hassle-free option.

-If you have a productive “worm farm” going, you need about a pound of worms (approx. 2000), which you can find at places like Uncle Jim’s Worm Farm.
+If you have a productive “worm farm” going, you need about a pound of worms (approx. 2000).

 4 & 5.
 Hot & Cold Composting

 In cold composting, a big pile of leaves or grass clippings sits and rots over several months to several years.
 This process takes the least amount of work, but the results may take too long for our gardening needs.